 What constitutes fine art?
 Many criteria are followed to determine this distinction,

-but typically, art made by known or historical painters and artists with well-established
+but typically, art made by well-known or historical painters and artists with well-established

 reputations dictate top price.